 The word “Prototype” is a fairly common word, but since it has been adopted by the IT community, it acquired additional meanings.
 Prototyping can be an important part of the product development process.
 According to Quora, a knowledge sharing platform, there are at least 1000 apps submitted per day, and each one of them had to go through the prototyping stage before reaching the final product.

 The information we will share with you is not a well-kept secret, but it does tend to slip through the cracks from time to time.
 Let us save you some time by unwrapping the two main meanings of the word “prototype”, the importance of prototyping, and what it can be confused with.

 Imagine this conversation:

-In the above scenario a person is talking about a prototype that is basically pictures of your app's interface with buttons.
-As a variation, you could also hear “Clickable Prototype”, which is a prototype that allows you to go from one screen to another by clicking on buttons, to demonstrate user flows.
+In the above scenario, a person is talking about a prototype that is basically pictures of your app's interface with buttons.
+As a variation, you could also hear “Clickable Prototype”, which is a prototype that allows you to go from one screen to another by clicking on buttons to understand user flows.